 - Salt

-- Food coloring (any color of choice)
+- Food coloring or watercolors

 - Water

-- White card-stock or watercolor paper
+- White card-stock or watercolor paper (the heavier the weight, the better)

 - Template for your shapes